 The Case Study

-Last year I wrote an article about off page SEO and explained the importance of natural link building for your off page SEO efforts and one year later I can show you how natural link building worked for the reliablesoft blog.
+Some time ago, I wrote an article about off page SEO and explained the importance of natural link building for your off page SEO efforts and I can show you how natural link building worked for my SEO blog.

 The list is much bigger but these are the blogs or websites you probably identify and visit regularly.